-The City will develop an outreach campaign designed to educated business owners on proper management of waste materials and dumpsters and proper management of parking lot surfaces (sweeping).
+The City will develop an outreach campaign designed to educate business owners on proper management of waste materials and dumpsters and proper management of parking lot surfaces (sweeping).
 More specifically, the City will develop and distribute material to business owners on the proper way to dispose of trash and debris collected when sweeping or cleaning parking lot surfaces.

 The City will also encourage all business owners that have dumpsters to make sure they are covered and not leaking pollutants out onto the ground.
 This education will be incorporated as a part of the Illicit Discharge Detection and Elimination program.
 In year one (1) of this permit cycle, the City will develop and post information on its website.
 In year three (3), the City will develop and distribute information to business owners on proper storage of materials for waste management and dumpsters, and proper maintenance of parking structures.
 The following items are example topics that could be contained in a booklet.

-- ▶ Promptly cleaning up vehicle leaks - Using a rag or absorbent material to properly dispose of automotive fluids - ▶ Regularly sweeping the parking lot and picking up litter - ▶ Avoiding washing down the parking lot unless a mop for spot cleaning is used - ▶ Disposing of the mop water to a sanitary sewer - ▶ Rinsing the parking lot with water only (no soap) after first sweeping it up and cleaning up oil spots with an absorbent, or collecting the soapy rinse water and pumping it to the sanitary sewer
+- Promptly cleaning up vehicle leaks - Using a rag or absorbent material to properly dispose of automotive fluids - Regularly sweeping the parking lot and picking up litter - Avoiding washing down the parking lot unless a mop for spot cleaning is used. - Disposing of the mop water to a sanitary sewer - Rinsing the parking lot with water only (no soap) after first sweeping it up and cleaning up oil spots with an absorbent, or collecting the soapy rinse water and pumping it to the sanitary sewer

-The City will require each commercial business to have a spill response and prevention procedure included as part of the sites SWPPP.
+The City will require each commercial business to have a spill response and prevention procedure included as part of the site's SWPPP.

-Washington City will use the following goals to measure its progress in its stormwater outreach for commercial businesses BMP implementation.
+Washington City will use the following goals to measure its progress for its stormwater outreach for commercial businesses BMP implementation.

-- ► Continue to post information on city website and offer handouts at city events (Years 1-5) - Develop handout to accompany city business license renewal for related industries.
-(Year 1) - ▶ Update website information and handouts (Year 4)
+Goal Implementation Schedule Continue to post information on city website and offer handouts at city events Years 1-5 Develop handout to accompany city business license renewal for related industries Year 3 Evaluate and update, if necessary, website information and handouts annually Years 1-5